Straight Time: Development

-The screenplay was written by Alvin Sargent, Edward Bunker, and Jeffrey Boam, based on Bunker's novel No Beast So Fierce.
-Michael Mann served as an uncredited co-writer on the project.
+The screenplay was written by Alvin Sargent, Edward Bunker and Jeffrey Boam, based on Bunker's novel No Beast So Fierce.
+Michael Mann served as an uncredited cowriter on the project.
+Actor Dustin Hoffman originally wanted to direct the project himself.
+According to Grosbard, he was called to take over directorial duties by Hoffman: "He'd already spent a substantial amount of the budget—and it was a small budget.
+He had stopped preproduction because he was waiting for the latest draft of the script...
+I saw a direction, I saw a point of view, I saw something that interested me."

+Casting

+Hoffman plays the lead role in the film, with supporting performances from Theresa Russell, as well as Gary Busey, Harry Dean Stanton, and Kathy Bates.
+Russell was around 17 years old when she was cast in the film.
+Grosbard cast Russell in the film because he felt she was "very right for the part" and had a personal background similar to that of her character.
+Additionally, Grosbard commented that she had a "good rapport" with Hoffman.
+In preparation for his role as a criminal, Stanton spent time sitting isolated in a gas chamber.

 Filming

-Filming of Straight Time took place primarily in Los Angeles County, including Sylmar and Burbank, with additional photography occurring in San Bernardino.
-Principal photography began on February 9, 1977 at Folsom State Prison in Folsom, California, near Sacramento.
+Filming of Straight Time took place primarily in Los Angeles County, including Sylmar and Burbank, with additional photography occurring in the Inland Empire in and near San Bernardino.
+Principal photography began on February 9, 1977, at Folsom State Prison in Folsom, California, near Sacramento.

-In addition to portraying the lead character, Hoffman was originally hired to direct the film, and, according to producer Jerry Ziesmer, completed one day in this role.
-Ziesmer recalled that the first day of shooting at Folsom State Prison consisted primarily of a basic establishing shot, and that Hoffman requested constant camera resets, resulting in not a single frame being captured by the days' end.
-With the studio concerned about Hoffman's ability to complete the project in a timely manner, Hoffman stepped down as director, after which Ulu Grosbard was hired.
+In addition to portraying the lead character, Hoffman had originally been hired to direct the film, and, according to producer Jerry Ziesmer, completed one day in this role.
+Ziesmer recalled that the first day of shooting at Folsom State Prison consisted primarily of a basic establishing shot, and that Hoffman requested constant camera resets, resulting in not a single frame being captured by day's end.
+With the studio concerned about Hoffman's ability to complete the project in a timely manner, Hoffman stepped down as director, after which Grosbard was hired.

+Grosbard and Hoffman approached the filming using improvisational methods, and often worked evenings writing scenes to be shot the following day.

 Post-production

 The film became the subject of litigation between Hoffman and the First Artists Production Company over creative control.
-Before Hoffman had finished editing the film, First Artists exercised a clause to take over the project since the shoot had gone 23 days over schedule and approximately $1 million over budget.
-Hoffman's lawsuit alleged that his right to the final cut had been violated and that the take-over clause did not mean he forfeited all creative control.
-First Artists' countersuit claimed that Hoffman's "derogatory statements" damaged the film's reception and box office performance.
+Before Hoffman had finished editing the film, First Artists exercised a clause to take over the project, since the shoot had gone 23 days over schedule and approximately $1 million over budget.
+Hoffman's lawsuit alleged that his right to the final cut had been violated, and that the take-over clause did not mean he forfeited all creative control.
+First Artists' countersuit claimed that Hoffman's "derogatory statements" damaged the film's reception and box-office performance.
 The outcome of the litigation has not been disclosed.

 Release

+Warner Bros. theatrically released Straight Time in the United States on March 17, 1978.